 Bairrada, Coheita Tinto

-Predominantly composed of Baga grown on calcareous clay soils, the grapes were traditionally fermented and trodden in stone lagares and then allowed to mature for 12 months in used oak vats.
+Each varietal comes from separate parcels and is macerated and fermented separately using indigenous yeasts.
+The grapes were traditionally fermented and trodden in stone lagar and then allowed to mature for 12 months in used oak casks.
+(The minimum for a Colheita is 8 months)

 Bairrada, Baga de Vinha Velhas, "Grande Reserva"

-The vines are planted in calcareous clay soils and aged approximately 80 years old, so their yields are very low (20hl/ha).
-Vinified in lagares with spontaneous fermentation and allowed to rest for 18 months in oak.
+The vines average between 40-50 years old and planted in calcareous clay soils, so their yields are very low (20hl/ha).
+Vinified in lagares with spontaneous fermentation for three weeks, then allowed to rest for 18 months in oak barrel.
 Everything is done naturally and without filtration, with minimal intervention to allow the expression of the unique terroir of these old vines.

 Bairrada, "Tonel 10"